 In regard to Hebrews 10:26-31, Ray C. Stedman, an evangelical Christian pastor and author, says,

-Although Stedman evidently thinks that 1 John 2:19 is relevant to a discussion of deliberate sins, we do not.
-Verse 18 indicates that verse 19 pertains to antichrists who have apostatized from Christianity.
-People who apostatize from Christianity abandon basic Christian beliefs, such as trusting in Jesus Christ for eternal salvation.
-In contrast, even Christians who continually commit deliberate sins have not necessarily abandoned their basic Christian beliefs.
+Although Stedman evidently believes that 1 John 2:19 is relevant to a discussion of all types of deliberate sins, we do notVerse 18 indicates that verse 19 pertains to antichrists who have apostatized from Christianity.
+People who apostatize from Christianity abandon basic Christian beliefs, most notably by no longer trusting in Jesus Christ for eternal salvation.
+Therefore, even if Christians continually commit deliberate sins, they will not lose their eternal salvation, provided that they do not abandon their basic Christian beliefs.

 With specific reference to Hebrews 10:26, Stedman says,